 C&J was contracted by the district to conduct a comprehensive review of its special education system as well as general education practices that support students with disabilities.

-C&J, working with UPD, is conducting a comprehensive needs analysis for the district and providing the new superintendent with recommendations for his entry plan.
+C&J, working with UPD, conducted a comprehensive needs analysis for the district and provided the new superintendent with recommendations for his entry plan.

 C&J conducted a comprehensive review of the district for the new superintendent and facilitated the development of a five-year strategic plan.
-We will also be working with the district to continue to ensure that all principals are outstanding instructional leaders by leading a summer institute and providing ongoing coaching.
+We are also working with the district to ensure that all principals are outstanding instructional leaders by leading a summer institute and providing ongoing coaching.

 Cross & Joftus, led by former partner Monica Rosen, supported the Gwinnett County Public Schools for two years through the review, continued improvement, and planned sustainability of Gwinnett’s principal pipeline initiative.
 Work included meeting with district, school, and aspiring leaders to understand the core strengths and opportunities of Gwinnett’s renowned Quality Plus Leader Program.
 As a result of the work, the district established its priorities around aligning its competency model with the new Georgia state standards and worked to improve its curriculum to emphasize cultural competency, achievement focus, and vision and communication skills.
 In addition, the district added competency- and performance-based screening activities to improve its understanding of QPLA candidate strengths and development needs.